irek02/tech-lead-notes/README.md

 * Be concerned if a choice makes it difficult to change the system tomorrow.
 Make others aware of it.
 * Understand requirements and constraints, design high-level architecture, then evolve it over time.
 * Understand the difference between short-term and long-term decisions.
+* Work backwards from the delivery date and initial vision.
 * Steer technical vision and arch changes
 * Step back to see if the project stil heading in the right dierection.

+* Work with the business to understand how much work can be done and help prioritize.

 Motivate / Lead / Enable success